 - Construction & Contraptions by: John Felmingham

-- Performance by: Lauren Jackson
+- Performance: Lauren Jackson

 - Project Collaborators: Cam Clark, Toby Martin, Craig Wilkinson, Jeremy Gordon

 - 2019/04/04 - Added video and summary.